deejaymarkov99/insta-scanner/README.md

 This repo contains the source and library code from an xcode project made on osx.
 Go to https://www.juce.com/ for information on how to run JUCE C++ code.
 If you do not want to go through with the hastle of setting up JUCE do not hesitate to contact me directly and I can send you a working executable.

 Groundwork complete, full functionality still in progress.
-Note if you do decide to run the code/get the eecutable from note that the resizing of images does not work yet, so all images uploaded must be jpgs of size 440x440 pixels.
+Note if you do decide to run the code/get the executable from me note that the resizing of images does not work yet, so all images uploaded must be jpgs of size 440x440 pixels.